 The Philippines has from time to time experienced political and military instability.
 In the last few years, there has been political instability in the Philippines, including impeachment proceedings against two former presidents and the chief justice of the Supreme Court of the Philippines, hearings on graft and corruption issues against various government officials, and public and military protests arising from alleged misconduct by previous and current administrations.
 There can be no assurance that acts of election-related or other political violence will not occur in the future, and any such events could negatively impact the Philippine economy.
 An unstable political environment, whether due to the impeachment of government officials, imposition of emergency executive rule, martial law or widespread popular demonstrations or rioting, could negatively affect the general economic conditions and operating environment in the Philippines, which could have a material adverse effect on the Company's business, financial condition and results of operations.
 The Philippines has also been subject to a number of terrorist attacks since 2000, and the Philippine armed forces have been in conflict with groups that have been identified as being responsible for kidnapping and terrorist activities in the Philippines.
 In addition, bombings have taken place in the Philippines, mainly in cities in the southern part of the country.
 Political instability, acts of terrorism, violent crime and similar events could have a material adverse effect on the Company's business, financial condition, results of operations and prospects.
+In addition, the Company may be affected by political and social developments in the Philippines and changes in the political leadership and/or government policies in the Philippines.
+Such political or regulatory changes may include (but are not limited to) the introduction of new laws and regulations that impose vehicular volume reduction programs.
+There can be no assurance that any changes in such regulations or policies imposed by the Philippine government from time to time will not have an adverse effect on the Company's business, financial condition, results of operations and prospects.

 The Company may also be affected by political and social developments in Malaysia, as well as changes in the political leadership and/or government policies in Malaysia.
 Such political or regulatory changes may include (but are not limited to) the introduction of new laws and regulations that impose and/or increase restrictions on imports, the conduct of business, the repatriation of profits, the imposition of capital controls, changes in interest rates and the taxation of goods and services.
-There can be no assurance that any changes in such regulations or politics imposed by the Malaysian government from time to time will not have an adverse effect on the Company's business, financial condition, results of operations and prospects.
+There can be no assurance that any changes in such regulations or policies imposed by the Malaysian government from time to time will not have an adverse effect on the Company's business, financial condition, results of operations and prospects.
 In addition, terrorist attacks and other acts of violence or war in Malaysia may negatively affect the Malaysian economy, resulting in a loss of consumer confidence and reduced demand for the Company's products in Malaysia, which could adversely affect the Company's business, financial condition, results of operations and prospects.